Ferris State University Kendall College of Art and Design

 Grand Rapids, Michigan // 92,000 sq. ft.

-Because of the building’s immediate location across the street from FSU’s growing Kendall College of Art and Design, TowerPinkster, HopkinsBurns Design Studio, and The Christman Company worked closely to rehabilitate and repurpose the building as a twenty-first-century academic learning environment for art and design programs, studios, lecture halls, exhibit galleries, classrooms, and offices while providing stewardship of an important building by preserving its historic, character-defining features.
+Through an innovative public-private partnership, the university invested about $22 million in the project to expand the Kendall College of Art & Design (KCAD) campus with additional classroom, office, studio and exhibition space.
+TowerPinkster partnered with HopkinsBurns Design Studio and The Christman Company to rehabilitate and repurpose the building into a twenty-first-century academic learning environment.
+The building features studio space, lecture halls, exhibit galleries, classrooms, and offices while providing stewardship of an important building by preserving its historic, character-defining features.

 Project Images Half Width1 KCAD